upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

       * hearts now is a tie-breaker in fights, rather than an enlarged pouch
       * diamonds now allow climbing higher, rather than moving twice
    * fighting
-      * can now happen any time 2 or more devils occupy the same location, rather than being an explicit action
+      * can now happen any time 2 or more marsupials occupy the same location, rather than being an explicit action
       * sequencing is clarified
    * discarding onto your current location has been clarified, so cannot raise yourself up too high.
    * Staying on a local peak is now ok